The Most Frank And Honest Rocket Languages Review Ever Written

-First up, the Rocket interface has improved a lot since I first wrote this review.
+First up, the Rocket interface has improved a lot since I first reviewed Rocket Languages.

 While the Rocket Android app interface seems to be relatively unchanged, the Rocket Languages desktop interface has come a long way.
 It was previously very outdated and unattractive compared to its competitors (e.g. Duolingo).

 Although it never detracted from the high quality of the course content, the large blocks of black text on dull grey were awful to look at.

 Now it’s very sleek and modern-looking, and very easy to navigate.

 One of Rocket Language’s best features is its comprehensive audio content (see below) but it’s made better when everything is easy and comfortable to navigate.